 Making sure you give the right engagement present to the happy couple is key.
 Find out how to handle the task with these 3 tips from Modern Manners Guy.

-With so many people getting engaged and you being the popular person you are, chances are you will be called with the good news right away.
+Everywhere you look, there are couples announcing their engagements.
+With so many people getting engaged and you being the popular person you are, chances are you will be called with an invite to the engagement party.
 Your happiness for the couple might turn to panic, however, when you find yourself wondering, “What do I get them for an engagement gift?”
 Don’t worry; you’ll be able to handle this task with ease after reading my top three tips for the proper engagement gift:

 Engagement Gift Tip #1: Don’t Break the Bank

-When it comes to time to pick out a present, remember that you will also be getting a wedding gift for them down the line, so don’t break the bank.
+When it comes to time to pick out a present, remember that you will also be buying them a wedding gift down the line, so don’t break the bank.
 Think of an engagement gift as an appetizer and the wedding gift as the main course.